baohaojun/system-config/README.md

     cd ~/src/android
     time ag readlink .

 The first time it took 3 minutes, the second time it took 8 seconds, very impressive!
+I think if I had learned about it earlier I probably wouldn't have started working on beagrep in the first place, because I would have thought it is quick enough already.

     time beagrep -e readlink

-The first time it took 4 seconds, the second time it took 0.8 seconds.
+The first time it took 10 seconds, the second time it took 0.8 seconds.
+(So the 2G in 2 second slogan is a bit under it, and given that `ag` is so fast when cache is hot, I actually think I need change the slogan to be more precise:-)

+Also, an idea has occured to me natually, what if I replace the grep in beagrep with ag, will it squeeze another tenth of second out?
+The name will be beag, of course:-)

 # Pros and cons of beagrep